Staff + Board of Directors

 Marc Triaureau is the CFO at Voxiva, a global pioneer in delivering interactive mobile health services and leverages the world’s 5 billion mobile phones to communicate, interact, and engage people to help them live healthier lives.
 Voxiva is recognized by Fast Company as one of the 50 Most Innovative Companies in the world for its leadership in pioneering mobile health solutions, and ranked #3 on the list of most innovative companies in the mobile industry.
 Prior to joining Voxiva, Marc held multiple financial leadership roles with companies in software technology and professional service sectors, including Diligence, an international business intelligence consulting firm; Get Well Network, a US-based interactive patient software firm; and Cataligent, an enterprise project management ASP software spin-off of Arthur D. Little.
 Marc holds a Bachelor’s in Finance from the University of Connecticut, a Master’s in Finance from Colorado State University and an MBA from INSEAD in France.

-Nancy Wilson is director and associate dean of the Jonathan M. Tisch College of Citizenship and Public Service at Tufts University, a program working to integrate a public service ethic into all aspects of the Tufts' student experience.
-Nancy has over 20 years experience in non-profit and for profit management, in the U.S. and overseas, including direct management and bottom-line responsibility.
-Prior to coming to Tufts, she served briefly as executive director of the Africa Foundation, directing the implementation of a new organizational strategy.
+Nancy Wilson has served as CEO of Relief International since March 2014.Prior to her time at Relief International, she spent 10 years of leadership at the Jonathan M. Tisch College of Citizenship and Public Service of Citizenship and Public Service at Tufts University.
+Under her leadership, the college became a national model for university civic engagement and building citizen participation skills among students of all schools, degrees and fields of study.
+Nancy has over 20 years of experience in non-profit and for profit management, in the U.S. and overseas, including direct management and bottom-line responsibility.
+She served briefly as Executive Director of the Africa Foundation, directing the implementation of a new organizational strategy.
 Before that, she completed five years in an international management consulting firm, where she became partner.
-She successfully started a new practice area in the firm, growing to a profitable team of 30 consultants within 18 months, directed and managed teams working across all industries and a wide range of consulting fields: strategy, customer relationship management, supply chain, cost reduction, human resources, change management and finance.
+She successfully started a new practice area in the firm, growing to a profitable team of 30 consultants within 18 months, directed teams working across all industries, and managed teams working across a wide range of consulting fields.
 Nancy holds a BA and MBA from Stanford University.

-You can help us end child labor and transform the lives of the thousands of children trapped in carpet work by making a tax-deductible donation today.
+You can help us end child labor and transform the lives of the thousands of children trapped in carpet work by making a tax-deductible (USA only) donation today.
 Every dollar makes a difference.

 At the age of five, Manju was already working on the rug looms.
 While she has since been found and freed from illegal carpet work, some 250,000 children throughout South Asia still toil in obscurity.
-Through GoodWeave more than 3,700 kids like Manju have been rescued, rehabilitated and educated, and thousands more deterred from entering the work force.More Stories »
+Through GoodWeave nearly 3,600 kids like Manju have been rescued, rehabilitated and educated, and thousands more deterred from entering the work force.More Stories »

-GoodWeave is one of only 13 full-members of the ISEAL Alliance, the global association for sustainability standards whose Codes of Good Practice are seen as global references for developing and implementing credible standards.
+GoodWeave is a full-member of the ISEAL Alliance, the global association for sustainability standards whose Codes of Good Practice are seen as global references for developing and implementing credible standards.